 Encourage businesses and homeowners to grow clusters of native plants yielding rainbow colored flowers in the yard or park that provide nectar and host plants for pollinators.
 Nectar plants alone do not create habitat, pollinators also need host plants to live.

 Remove invasive exotic plants so they don’t steal water and nutrition from native plants.
 Note that pots do not work for all native plants in all places.
 For example, some native plants have a very deep root system.

 Select plants that bloom from Spring to Fall.
+Where possible, use pollinator friendly plants.
 Incorporate tall grass, vines and shrubs too.
 Cut down on mowing and stop over-watering!
 Cut grass has short roots that make it harder to survive pest attacks, disease and drought.
 Use ever green shrubs to maintain the garden appearance year round.

 Take a garden tour to decide what styles and which types of plants appeal to you.